Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 Senior executive in charge of corporate administration, including human resources and legal matters.

+Duties:
+* Is a member of the Incident Response Team.

 ### Chief Cloud Engineer

 Has final responsibility for production cloud services systems.; Chief Cloud Engineer approval is required for sensitive changes involving cloud services security, regulatory issues, or exceptional complexity.

+Duties:
+* Is a member of the Incident Response Team.

 ### Chief Data Engineer

 Has final responsibility for production schemas and DBMSs.; Chief Data Engineer's approval is required for sensitive changes involving customer privacy, regulatory issues, and/or exceptional complexity.

+Duties:
+* Is a member of the Incident Response Team.

 ### Chief Executive Officer

 The highest ranking company executive with final responsibility for major strategic decisions and management of operation and corporate resources.
 Acts as primary contact between the Board of Directors and corporate operations.
 The CEO is also the "public face" of the company.

+Duties:
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1, SOC 2 Type II ref 1.1)_

 ### Chief Financial Officer

 The senior executive in charge of corporate accounting records and strategic finance.

+Duties:
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1, SOC 2 Type II ref 1.1)_

 ### Chief Host Engineer

 Has final responsibility for production host systems.; Chief Host Engineer approval is required for sensitive changes involving host security, regulatory issues, or exceptional complexity.

+Duties:
+* Is a member of the Incident Response Team.

 ### Chief Marketing Officer